 Through Transitions: Connected by Sport, Movement, and Culture.

-Dr. Siona Fernandes is a Bharatanatyam artist-turned-Olympian and academic researcher whose work spans India and the Trans-Tasman region.
-Her life’s journey reflects a commitment to sport, movement, culture, and human potential.
+Dr. Siona Fernandes holds experience as a Bharatanatyam artist-turned-Olympian and academic researcher whose work spans India and the Trans-Tasman region.
+Her journey reflects a commitment to sport, movement, culture, and human potential.

 Performing Arts | India

 Born into India’s rich cultural traditions, Siona began training in Bharatanatyam at an early age.
 She completed her arangetram and became a formal disciple of her guru.
-Alongside dance, she pursued competitive sports, earning national-level recognition in basketball as the first female State-level probable.
+She also pursued competitive sports, earning national-level recognition in basketball as the first female State-level probable.

 Olympics | New Zealand